rikulo/couchclient/README.md

 (https://github.com/rikulo/couchclient/issues).
 Or even better if you can fix or implement them!

-###Fork Rikulo Couchbase Client
+###Fork Rikulo CouchClient

 If you'd like to contribute back to the core, you can [fork this repository] (https://help.github.com/articles/fork-a-repo) and send us a pull request, when it is ready.

-Please be aware that one of Rikulo Couchbase Client's design goals is to keep the sphere of API as neat and consistency as possible.
+Please be aware that one of Rikulo CouchClient's design goals is to keep the sphere of API as neat and consistency as possible.
 Strong enhancement always demands greater consensus.